FactoryOptic/documentation/content/en/docs2/mapping/lensmapping.md

 Now that you have the motor values and barrel mark list we can test the mapping points for accuracy.
 Using the Preston Hand Unit, drive the motor to the barrel mark.
 Always approach the mark slowly and from the same direction.
 When the barrel mark lines up with the witness mark, record the motor position.
 Repeat for all marks.

 It's important to hit the marks accurately, especially in the region you plan on using.
-If your are planning on being in a T4 - T5.6, then those marks are important.
+If your are planning on being in a T2.8 - T5.6, then the marks in this range are important, so do your best to record them.

 ### Complications with Marks